radguru/LdProgrammazione-modulo-2/README.md

 ## Contribute

-Fork this repository, make your changes and then issue a pull request, if you want to add your name to the documents and the license.
+Fork this repository, make your changes and then issue a pull request, if you want add your name to the documents and the license.

 ## License